Dr Mitchell Gibbs

 My Teaching

 Dr Mitchell Gibbs convenes HESC3501 Advanced Exercise Science and EXPT3152 Musculoskeletal Movement Rehabilitation.
-Dr Mitch is leading development for EXPT2169 Strength and Conditioning.
+Mitch is also leading development for EXPT2169 Strength and Conditioning.